crossj-c/revealjs-template/README.md

 them to Github.

 note:
-1. In this template, I just fixed the string type problem in python3, the rest are the same as original author's.
+* In this template, I just fixed the string type problem in python3, the rest are the same as original author's.
-2. The presentation folder is no longer in the repository

 ## Installation